space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Geometric Diagrams**: The use of visual elements to represent geometric relationships.
 - **Calculus Notation**: The signs and symbols used to express concepts in calculus.
 - **Mathematical Proofs**: The semiotic dimensions of how mathematical arguments are constructed and communicated.
+- **Set Theory**: The semiotic analysis of symbols used in set theory.
+- **Probability and Statistics**: The use of signs to represent statistical concepts.
+- **Graph Theory**: The semiotic dimensions of visual representations in graph theory.
+- **Mathematical Models**: The role of symbols in representing real-world phenomena.
+- **Computational Mathematics**: The use of semiotic principles in mathematical programming and algorithms.